PolinaDurdeva/test-automation-lieferando/README.md

 mvn allure:serve
 ```
-A link to the report will be printed out in terminal
+A URL to the report will be printed out in terminal (sometimes a browser opens automatically)

 ### III.
 Run using docker